-The TOE also uses functionality of the underlying operating system and of other parts of the TOE environment, e.g. for audit review and audit storage, for access control mechanisms, for user authentication and identification, for providing reliable time stamps, for cryptographic mechanism for hashing of passwords, and for residual information protection of memory that is allocated to the TOE.
+The TOE also uses functionality of the underlying operating system and of other parts of the TOE environment, e.g. for audit review and audit storage, for access control mechanisms, for user authentication and identification (however please note that the TOE as well as the environment provides a mechanism for identification and authentication, see chapter 7 of the ST [6]), for providing reliable time stamps, for cryptographic mechanism for hashing of passwords, and for residual information protection of memory that is allocated to the TOE.
 Please read the Security Target [6], chapters 1.3.4 and 3.2.